-- Timed admission tickets for MCD Members, children 12+ under, EBT holders, active-duty military personnel and their families, and members of NARM are $0.
+- Timed admission tickets for MCD Members, children 12+ under, EBT holders, active-duty military personnel, first-responders, and members of NARM and ROAM are $0.

-- Timed tickets will be available online*.
-If capacity is not reached for that hour, walk-ins may be admitted.
+- If capacity is not reached for that hour, walk-ins may be admitted.

 - Please select your arrival time when purchasing your ticket and try to keep your visit to your allotted time.